itztinq/mk-ocr-platform/README.md

 ### File Management
 - **Strict naming format** — Enforces `page_001.jpg` style filenames.
 - **Static image serving** — Uploaded images are served from `/images/...`.
+- **Sanitized book names** — Book folders and output files are normalized before being written to disk.

 ## Architecture
 The system is split into a React frontend and a FastAPI backend.
 OCR runs server-side, while the frontend polls job status and drives the correction workflow.